-Funding source Prior/current SEA and LEA Planned SEA and LEA uses (including funding amounts, if uses (including funding amounts, if applicable) applicable) and the Charter Institute at provide in-person, expanded Erskine are the two statewide day or summer programs in charter school authorizers in public schools for four-year-SC.
+Funding source Prior/current SEA and LEA Planned SEA and LEA uses (including funding amounts, if uses (including funding amounts, if applicable) applicable) provide in-person, expanded and the Charter Institute at Erskine are the two statewide day or summer programs in charter school authorizers in public schools for four-year-SC.
 As part of how the olds eligible for the full day Governors Education 4K program in SC.
 Emergency Relief (GEER) Additionally, SC First Steps funds were used, the SC was awarded \$5,000,000 to Governor's Office designated provide similar services in \$9,000,000 for educational private 4K provider programs. services for students in charter schools.
 In school year 2020- Coordinating Council for 21, student enrollment in the Workforce Development: The two LEAs increased 25 percent Coordinating Council is a state due to COVID-19.
 Funds may council chaired by the SC be expended for the following Secretary of Commerce; it costs: PPE, instructional includes the State salaries, substitute pay, Superintendent of Education technology, etc. The LEA may and staff, representatives from also retain up to two percent higher education and business, for district administration and representatives from the costs.
 Although these funds SC Department of have been obligated, as of Employment and Workforce.
 April 30, 2021, no funds have The Governor awarded \$1,500,000 to the Coordinating been expended for this area.
 Council to implement the SC Workforce Journey's Initiative SC Department of Juvenile Justice (DJJ) - The Governor that will provide career awarded \$12,054,124 to DJJ to exploration and job be invested in evidence-based, preparation; funds will allow 30,000 individuals to take an community-based, juvenile delinquency prevention assessment to measure soft interventions targeting at-risk skills and core competencies youth.
 These interventions will for entry and mid-skill jobs. include the areas of Multisystemic Therapy and Functional Family Therapy.
 Funds will also be used to expand summer programs through a partnership with the SCAA, especially in rural areas of the state.
 These funds will also help implement fulltime mentoring programs in

-Funding source Prior/current SEA and LEA uses (including funding amounts, if applicable) Planned SEA and LEA uses (including funding amounts, if applicable) public schools for the 2021-22 CRRSA Act ESSER (ESSER II) public schools for the 2021-22 school year.
-The SCDE has contracted with school facilities vendors to assist LEAs in facility repair and improvements as well as indoor air quality projects.
-LEAs have been spending funds for summer activities and programs to address learning loss.
-The SCDE has a robust plan to support LEAs and much of this work extends and expands state-level activities initiated with ESSER I funds.
+Funding source Prior/current SEA and LEA uses (including funding amounts, if applicable) Planned SEA and LEA uses (including funding amounts, if applicable) public schools for the 2021-22 , CRRSA Act ESSER (ESSER II) The SCDE has a robust plan to support LEAs and much of this work extends and expands state-level activities initiated with ESSER I funds.
 Roughly \$52 million in state-level funds is budgeted for curriculum and instructional activities to targeted LEAs to assist them with students most impacted by COVID-19.
 Roughly \$11 million is reserved for data and technology needs to 1) analyze data to understand better the impact the pandemic has had and continues to have; and 2) ensure data systems are up-to-date.
 Another \$11 million is budgeted for activities for engagement - inclusive of students, parents, and communities - with the goal of re-engaging students and families back to school.
 Approximately \$5 million is budgeted for health and safety activities, including activities to address the social and emotional needs of students.
-With respect to LEAs, the vast majority of funds are being budgeted and expended for activities to address learning loss, school facility repairs, and indoor air quality projects (roughly 70 percent of budgeted funds) to ensure and enable the safe return to in- person instruction.
+With respect to LEAs, the vast majority of funds are being budgeted and expended for activities to address learning loss, school facility repairs, and indoor air quality projects (roughly 70 percent of budgeted funds) to ensure and enable the safe return to inperson instruction.